zengin/chrome-bookmarks-windows-run/README.md

 <code>C:\Users\zengin\bookmarks\b.bat</code>

-If you add this bat file into your <code>PATH</code> environment variable, batch file becomes available for use in Windows Run.
+If you add this bat file into your <code>PATH</code> environment variable, batch file becomes available in Windows Run.

 For example if you had github as bookmark name for https://github.com, then type